roman-milk/roman-milk.github.io/prof-blackmailed.md

  THE END OF CHAPTER 3

  There will be a chapter 4 and 5 to follow.
-Report_Story #1